panda3d/panda3d-docs/optimization/index.rst

    :ref:`motherboard-integrated-video`.
 Motherboard video is very misleading.
-   The chips have names like "Radeon" and "GeForce" that we have come to :ssociate with speed, but these chips are an order of magnitude slower than real video cards.
+   The chips have names like "Radeon" and "GeForce" that we have come to associate with speed, but these chips are an order of magnitude slower than real video cards.
 Programming for these chips requires special consideration.

    :ref:`too-many-polygons`.
 This is at the bottom of the likelihood list, but